 Summit a volcano, then check out flamingos on Isabela Island

 The trek to the summit of Sierra Negra, a volcano on Isabela Island, started very early, and I was hiking in dreamlike mist for the most of the two hour hike up.
 The volcano last erupted in 2005, leaving a huge center that couldn’t even be photographed in its entirety on my ultra-wide lens camera (it’s the second largest volcanic caldera in the world).
 The memory would have to do.
 Later that day I wandered along salt lakes in which flamingos were feasting.
 This was the only place in the Galapagos where I would see the beautiful birds so up close, and made the trip from Santa Cruz worth it.
 I ended up staying on Isabela Island for three days, one of which was spent snorkelling in its renowned Los Tuneles, which are lava tunnels with a plethora of sea life, including gigantic sea turtles.

 Send a postcard home from Post Office Bay

 In Post Office Bay on Floreana Island, a tradition was started centuries ago, when whalers would leave letters to their friends and family in a post box, to wait for other sailors from their part of the world to take them back.
-Nowadays, it is travellers who leave their postcards, hoping that fellow travellers from their home country would take it back and mail it, or better yet, deliver them by hand.
+Nowadays, travelers who leave their postcards, hoping that fellow travellers from their home country would take it back and mail it, or better yet, deliver them by hand.
 “Always remember nature’s lessons,” I scribbled down before depositing my postcard into the mailbox.
 Perhaps in a month, a year, a decade, I would receive my message to myself, and be reminded of the magical, transformational powers of travel.

 ** We are currently offering a Galapagos Islands Special click here for more details! **